Where to Go Tarryall Reservoir

 Tactics:

-Water temps are still warm but are cooling a bit.
-Focus on the early to mid mornings or late evening.
+Focus on mornings or later in the afternoon.
 Depth of your flies is the single most important component of your fishing right now.
 Gap those flies out to find the zone faster.
 This is a great time to get out in the lake in some type of watercraft.
 Slow crawling your flies can be a deadly technique as well.
 Sometimes all the fish need is a little movement!

 Tips: